by Nancy Schneider, PHEc, M.Sc., C.I.M.

 Here are some suggestions of ways to involve your children in preparing for the holidays, and create your own family traditions.

-Everyone loves to take photos at Christmas.
-The photos let us reconnect with family, see how everyone has changed, and give us a snapshot in time memory.
+Photos let us reconnect with family, see how everyone has changed, and give us a snapshot in time memory.
 Taking a photo every year provides an annual record of how people look.
 It is fun to look back at these and see the hair styles and clothing choices.

 To make the photos even more special, how about letting the children take turns planning the family photo.
 This can include choosing the setting, props and perhaps even the clothing (or at least suggest colours or styles).